Half-Marathon Mastery: Workouts, Pacing, and How a Smart Coaching App Elevates Your Training

 • Warm‑up: 1 mi easy.

-• Main set: 7.5 mi at a comfortable aerobic pace.
+• Main set: 7.5 mi at an easy aerobic pace.

 • Cool‑down: 1 mi easy.

-Happy running – and if you want a ready‑made set of workouts to guide you, consider trying the collection outlined above.
-Your next half‑marathon will feel less like a gamble and more like a conversation you’ve been preparing for all along.
+Train well – and if you want structured workouts to lock this down, the sessions described here will set you up for success.
+Your next half‑marathon becomes less of a gamble and more of a conversation you’ve been preparing for.

 References